 The Hidden Web, also known as the Private Web, is the portion of the web viewable by a restricted set of people.
 Web resources can be restricted with a firewall, by IP address restriction [UW Libraries databases], by password [UW Canvas].
-Search engines and tools designed to seach the deep web will not find this content.
+Search engines will not find this content.

 For more info about web crawlers, see A brief history of web crawlers from CASCON '13 Proceedings of the 2013 Conference of the Center for Advanced Studies on Collaborative Research.

 See also What is the Deep Web? story from CNNtech.

 |Database content [dynamically generated for a particular inquiry]||Communication & Mass Media Complete

 Library catalogs (UW Libraries Search)

 |Formats||Any new format|